thatsthat/liles-frontend/README.md

 # Castellers Web

-Web to visualize all events and results of the Castellers group where I belong.
+Web to visualize all past events and results of the Castellers group where I belong.

 ## Live